From Genghis Khan and Local Ramen To Fresh Salmon

 My Japanese friend told me that when you are in Sapporo, you have to try three things: Genghis Khan, ramen, and salmon.
-Alhamdulillah, Halal Gourmet application from Halal Media Japan shows me the most convenient way to accomplish this three-things-to-eat-in-Sapporo in Muslim friendly way.
+Alhamdulillah, Halal Gourmet application from Halal Media Japan shows me the most convenient way to accomplish these three-things-to-eat-in-Sapporo in Muslim a friendly way.

 Sapporo is one of the heavens for food hunters in Hokkaido.
-Surprisingly, this city has plenty of choices of Muslim friendly restaurants.
-Thanks to the rising number of Muslim tourists from Southeast Asian, especially Malaysians, who encourage local restaurants to serve barrier-free food in Sapporo for Muslims.
-Check the list of Muslim friendly restaurants in Sapporo below that worth a try!
+Surprisingly, this city has plenty of choices of Muslim-friendly restaurants.
+Thanks to the rising number of Muslim tourists from Southeast Asia, especially Malaysians, who encourage local restaurants to serve barrier-free food in Sapporo for Muslims.
+Check the list of Muslim-friendly restaurants in Sapporo below that worth a try!

 Although it is written, “Kirin Beer” on the name of the restaurant which is one of a brand of Japanese alcohol, yes, it serves Muslim friendly food for us.
 All of the Genghis Khan in this restaurant is halal and you don’t need a special reservation.
 Genghis Khan is a lamb dish that is very popular in Sapporo.
 The Genghis Khan used in Kirin Beer Garden is halal and imported from Australia.
 They also have original Genghis Khan Sauce, however, the waiter told me that they are not sure if the sauce is halal, so we enjoy only the grilled Genghis Khan lamb with salt and pepper.
 It is very juicy and didn’t smell like other lamb dishes.
 Order a plate of Japanese mixed mushrooms to enrich the flavor.
 Don’t worry about the beverages, they also have non-alcohol drinks, such as oolong tea.